 | Validity | Days the plan lasts from activation | If it expires, you lose any remaining GB |

-Practical rule: normal travel use (maps, WhatsApp, some social media) is around 1 GB per day; watching high-quality video significantly increases that number.
+Practical rule: normal travel use (maps, WhatsApp, some social media) is around 1 GB per day; watching high-quality video will drastically increase that number.
 To give you an idea, one hour of medium-quality video consumes as much as several days of messaging and browsing.
-That's why it's a good idea to download movies and series with Wi-Fi before you leave, and reserve mobile data for what you really need it for at your destination, such as maps or messaging.
-Learn more about how much data you need for travel, whether unlimited data truly exists, and how long an eSIM lasts and when it expires.
+That's why it's advisable to download movies and series over Wi-Fi before you leave, and save mobile data for what truly needs it at your destination, such as maps or messaging.
+Dive deeper into how much data you need for travel, whether unlimited data truly exists, and how long an eSIM lasts and when it expires.

 Calls and messages: VoLTE and VoWiFi